unsplash/unsplash-photopicker-ios/README.md

 # Unsplash Photo Picker for iOS

-UnsplashPhotoPicker is an iOS UI component that allows you to integrate Unsplash in your app with just a few lines of code.
+UnsplashPhotoPicker is an iOS UI component that allows you to quickly search the Unsplash library for free high-quality photos with just a few lines of code.

 - [Description](#description)
 - [Requirements](#requirements)